 - Install VPN on the home router.
 Since my router supports both WireGuard and OpenVPN, this is an acceptable option and the disadvantages I could mention are quite subjective:

 - I would not like to put additional “optional” load on the router.
 This is a critical part of the network and I never use for anything beyond the “routing”.
 E.g. never use it as FTP-server, NAS etc…

 - It adds an attack vector to the device, which firmware is not updated that often.

 - Requires certain technical skills to read the documentation and configure the device.

 - Put the Raspberry Pi into the home network and configure it as a VPN server.
 BTW, you can run a lot more on it, 4th generation is powerful.
 Personally, I use a couple of Raspberry Pi 4 at home for various purposes, and it is an excellent option if you have some Linux skills and can afford the device.
 When testing Raspberry Pi 4 in a 1Gbps network, it was able to handle around 300 Mbps of WireGuard traffic.

-- Rather for complete list than for the real use, you could install Hyper-V on the Windows machine, create a Linux virtual machine and configure it as VPN server.
+- Rather for an exhaustive list than for the real use, you could install Hyper-V on the Windows machine, create a Linux virtual machine and configure it as VPN server.
 But I would never recommend this because:

 - It requires certain technical skills.